 Preconditions to becoming a professional interpreter

-- Language Proficiency: You must be adequately fluent in both languages (English or French, plus 1 more).
+- Language Proficiency: You must be adequately fluent in two or more languages (Out of the languages you are fluent in, one must be English or French).
 Although we will teach you to work in legal, medical and other settings and the terminology related to those fields, you must have the language skills required to conduct fluent conversations in both these languages.
 If you only have novice skills in English or French or your other language, you will find it very difficult to be an interpreter.

 - Strong-willed: You must have a strong mentality.
 Our interpreters experience a wide range of potentially traumatic situations, such as interpreting for survivors of human trafficking, sexual violence, child and elder abuse; mental health patients, people under arrest, witnesses to crime, etc. The interpreter must have a strong mentality to withstand the effects of these experiences on their psyche.
 If you are particularly sentimental or emotionally vulnerable due to past experiences, you may wish to reconsider your decision to become an interpreter.